-The Ministry of Foreign Affairs and Trade (MFAT) facilitates exporters in promoting their goods and services overseas.
+The Ministry of Foreign Affairs and Trade (MFAT) supports exporters in promoting their goods and services overseas.
 Securing market access opportunities and integrating Samoa into the multilateral trading system as well as the provision of advice to Samoan exporters remain the important functions of the Ministry.
 Central to these are the formulation and development of appropriate policies and strategies, in consultation with stakeholders, on trade policy and promotion strategies.

-MFAT also coordinates Samoa's participation at international expositions to expand trade networks and export markets.
+They also coordinate Samoa's participation at international expositions to expand trade networks, export markets and investment.